-Analysis of RNA-seq data revealed twice as many differentially expressed genes (DEGs) (false discovery rate <0.05) in aphids feeding on virus-infected Arabidopsis (4,060 for TuYV and 3,998 for CaMV) than in aphids feeding on virus-infected Camelina (1,771 for TuYV and 1,890 for CaMV), compared to aphids from mock-inoculated controls (Figure 1c, 1d and 1e).
+Analysis of RNA-seq data revealed twice as many differentially expressed genes (DEGs) (false discovery rate <0.05) in aphids feeding on virus-infected Arabidopsis (4,060 for TuYV and 3,998 for CaMV) as in aphids feeding on virus-infected Camelina (1,771 for TuYV and 1,890 for CaMV), compared to aphids from mock-inoculated controls (Figure 1c, 1d and 1e).
 Remarkably, each virus modified the expression of about the same number of genes in aphids fed on the same host.
 Moreover, for each plant species, about 2/3 of aphid DEGs were common for the two viruses, indicating a profound common response of aphids to feeding on infected plants, independent of the virus species and of the transmission mode (Figure 1c and 1d).
 Like the number of aphids DEGs, also the proportion of up- and downregulated aphid genes was virus-independent, with ca. 45 % of the aphid DEGs being upregulated after feeding on TuYV- or CaMV-infected Arabidopsis, and ca. 75 % and ca. 81 % being upregulated after feeding on TuYV- and CaMV-infected Camelina, respectively (Figure 1e).
-The differences in the number and proportion of up- and downregulated aphid DEGs between Arabidopsis and Camelina indicate an important plant species effect on the aphid transcriptome, which is independent of the virus.
-On the other hand, for each plant species, ca. 1/3 of the aphid DEGs was specific for each virus, indicating that the transmission mode (or the virus species) has a substantial and characteristic impact on the aphid transcriptome.
+The differences in the number and proportion of up- and downregulated aphid DEGs between Arabidopsis and Camelina indicated an important plant species effect on the aphid transcriptome, which was independent of the virus.
+On the other hand, for each plant species, ca. 1/3 of the aphid DEGs was specific for each virus, indicating that the virus species (and, possibly, the transmission mode) had a substantial and characteristic impact on the aphid transcriptome.

-Impact of CaMV and TuYV infection on aphid processes
+Impact of CaMV and TuYV infection on aphid metabolic pathways

 Gene ontology analysis of Myzus infesting CaMV- or TuYV-infected plants